 |Our organisation||ALL DIGITAL AISBL is the legal entity responsible for personal data collection, with offices at Rue du Commerce, Brussels, B-1000 Belgium.

 VAT number: BE0830256454

 We may collect and use the following personal data about you:

-1. If you visit us through ALL DIGITAL’s website available at http://www.all-digital.org (“Site”), visit and register on Unite-IT platfrom at http://unite-it.eu, or contact our staff members directly.
+1. If you visit us through ALL DIGITAL’s website available at https://www.all-digital.org (“Site”), visit and register on Unite-IT platform at http://unite-it.eu, or contact our staff members directly.

 2. If you are an external stakeholder seeking information about ALL DIGITAL and our activities.

 3. If you register as a representative of a member of ALL DIGITAL for the ALL DIGITAL online collaboration platforms and newsletters.